 If your kids are older and a little more dexterous, let them try building an igloo.
 While this snow dome is harder to build than a snowman, the reward is so much better.
 This little project will become a winter hideout the kids can enjoy all season long (if the cold weather holds up).
 There’s only one rule: No parents allowed!

 This winter activity is great for younger kids.
-Just fill a few spray bottles with water and food coloring and send the children into the backyard for a fun afternoon of snow graffiti.
+Purchase snow markers or fill a few spray bottles with water and food coloring and send the children into the backyard for a fun afternoon of snow graffiti.
 The white canvas of blank snow will be splashed with bright greens and blues and purples.
 Get ready for some abstract expressionism.

 Did you know that bubbles can freeze?
 When temperatures drop below 32 degrees, that shimmering liquid will do some pretty neat stuff.
 So send your kids out into the backyard for a wintertime experiment.
 They’ll be amazed as tiny bubbles freeze into awesome crystal balls and shatter right before their eyes.
 If you’ve never seen a bubble freeze before, make sure to watch.
 Not even parents are immune to the mesmerizing sight.